Anwar Maqsood: Painting

 Before turning to writing/satire, Anwar Maqsood was a painter, grabbing the attention of senior artists such as Sadequain and Shakir Ali, but later concentrated on writing following the footsteps of his sisters.
 His paintings have been exhibited.

 Music

 Anwar Maqsood’s first job was with EMI Pakistan, and he met artists such as Ghulam Farid Sabri and Fareeda Khanum.
 He has his own library of classical music containing hundreds of hours of recordings.
 He also wrote lyrics for the band Strings.

 Television

 Anwar Maqsood has been associated for many years with PTV where he served as a television presenter for a variety of television programs including Studio Dhai and then Studio Ponay Teen along with Show Sha and various other shows.

 Works

-Maqsood is often regarded as one of the leading Pakistani satirists/writers as well as highly respected in social and showbiz industry of Pakistan.
+Maqsood is often regarded as one of the leading Pakistani satirists/writers, as well as highly respected in the social and showbiz industry of Pakistan.
 Anwar Maqsood is often given credit for encouraging talented television actors like Bushra Ansari and Moin Akhter.
 He wrote various successful plays for the television industry, including: